 - Traumatic Brain Injuries

-- Q Are there alternative treatments for diffuse axonal injuries?
+- Q How do other illnesses affect diffuse axonal injuries?

 - Q How is a diffuse axonal injury diagnosed?

-- Q Is there a cure for a diffuse axonal injury?
+- Q How common is a diffuse axonal injury?